tomhendra/courses/19-testing-javascript/README.md

 }
 ```

-- The one last thing we need to do is update our `.eslintrc.js` file so that it points to `jest-common.js` in the `test` directory.
+- The one last thing we need to do is update our `.eslintrc.js` for `jestConfigFile` to point to `jest-common.js` in the `test` directory so ESLint can resolve our modules properly.

 ```js
 module.exports = {